If someone asks me 3 random things that I want to avoid at all cost, that would be;

 My prejudice on Coolwhip have changed until one day I tried these cookies a couple of years ago.

 I had a container of Coolwhip in my freezer and didn't know what to do with it.
 I did some search to find the recipe to utilize it and found this crackle cookies using a cake mix and Coowhip.
 I gave it a try...
 It turned out real good.
 I took them to a beach party one day and they were gone within 5 minutes.
+The main ingredients along with some fresh lemons and flaked coconuts to make very lemony cookies.

 The texture of these lemon coconut crackle cookies are not as typical as other cookies.
 They are more like sponge-ish due to the addition of these 2 things.